rafbgarcia/angular-parse-wrapper/README.md

 II.
 Use it.

-## Bind your Object's properties directly with your views, using the same name as your columns
+## Bind your Object's properties directly with your views

 #### This is your model
 ```javascript